KaiserY/KaiserY.github.io/source/about-en/index.md

 #### ANHUI Expressway Toll Collection System Flat Version, `2014 Jan` ~ `2015 Apr`
 * This was a newer and larger version of previous project which including the whole system.
 Pure Java, and we switched the main running environment from Windows to Linux.
 * I was participated in design and development of the toll part.
-I was committed to design and implement the entire hareware interface, `Windows`/`Linux` platform compatibility and data transition between new and old system.
+I was committed to design and implement the entire hardware interface, `Windows`/`Linux` platform compatibility and data transition between new and old system.
 * The whole device layer implemented with multi-thread and asynchronous callback.
 Each kind of device has an execution thread，and there was one status thread monitoring all execution threads, releasing resources and handling exception if necessary.
 Most of the interface were asynchronous, notifying the workflow through callback event.
-* Troubleshooting some technical issues, e.g., analysing JVM heapdump to find out memory leak; using `jmc`, `jvisualvm` to monitor JVM status, modifying device driver code to improve JNA call.
+* Troubleshooting some technical issues, e.g., analyzing JVM heapdump to find out memory leak; using `jmc`, `jvisualvm` to monitor JVM status, modifying device driver code to improve JNA call.
 * **Stacks:** **Spring**, **Maven**, **Hudson**, **Findbugs**, **Xuggle**, **SWT**, **AWT**, **LINQ**, `H2`, `Activiti`, `Kafka`, `Sigar`, `SVN`, `JIRA`, `SQL Server`
 * **Conclusion:** This period gave me a comprehensive experience of a Java project, from design to trail run, I was part of it.
 But due to lots of business trip(130+ days a year) and overtime working climate, sadly, I left this company.